Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Background on CAFOs

 The regulation of CAFOs has proven challenging.
 As noted by the Government Accountability Office (GAO), the ``EPA does not have comprehensive, accurate information on the number of permitted CAFOs nationwide.
 As a result, EPA does not have the information it needs to effectively regulate these CAFOs''~\citep{us2008concentrated}.
-There is substantial evidence that many of CAFOs often undergo unpermitted construction and expansion, leading for facilities to evade environmental review~\citep{Howard2019Illinois, marshall, guay, merced}.
-This evasion is particularly acute for CAFOs, but also exists in other areas of environmental law, where limited monitoring systems and the reliance on self-reporting can diminish regulatory efforts~\citep{OIG, purdy2010using}.
-Given the potential environmental impact, it is critical to develop methods for closer to real-time monitoring.
+There is substantial evidence that many CAFOs often undergo unpermitted construction and expansion, in the process evading environmental review~\citep{Howard2019Illinois, marshall, guay, merced}.
+While we draw upon building expansion in CAFOs as a focused case where evasion is acute, this type of regulatory avoidance also exists in other areas of environmental law, where limited monitoring systems and the reliance on self-reporting can impede regulatory efforts~\citep{OIG, purdy2010using}.
+Given the potential social and environmental impact, it is critical to develop methods for closer to real-time monitoring.